Keio University

 "I'm quitting the company to become a mountain hut owner."

-I can't forget the look on my boss's face when I told him that.
+I will never forget the look on my boss's face when I told him this.
 He was absolutely stunned.

-After graduating from university and joining SoftBank, I worked in the corporate division for five years before my request to transfer to the Corporate Planning Department was granted.
-There, I was responsible for drafting business strategies and formulating business plans for new ventures.
-It was the work I had always wanted to do.
-Three years later, just as a management position was within reach, I submitted my resignation.
+After graduating from university, I joined SoftBank.
+After working in the corporate division for five years, my request was granted and I was transferred to the Corporate Planning Department.
+There, I was in charge of drafting business strategies and formulating business plans for new projects.
+It was the work I had wanted to do for a long time.
+Three years later, just as a management position was coming into view, I submitted my resignation.
 For my boss, it must have been a bolt from the blue.
-And besides, what even is a "mountain hut"?
+Moreover, he probably wondered, what even is a mountain hut?

 For me, it wasn't particularly new.
 My family business is a mountain hut founded a hundred years ago, and someone had to take over.
-I had vaguely considered returning to my hometown since my student days.
-Furthermore, the biggest reason I decided to quit at that time was that I could no longer feel a sense of reality in my work.
-Working in an administrative department, while I might meet people from partner or group companies, I rarely met outsiders in a professional capacity.
-Also, the business plans I created on my computer projected revenues in the hundreds of billions of yen, but just tweaking a few parameters would cause fluctuations of tens of billions.
+I had been vaguely thinking about returning to my hometown since my student days.
+Furthermore, the biggest reason I decided to resign at that time was that I could no longer feel a sense of reality in my work.
+When you belong to an administrative department, you might meet people from partner or group companies, but you rarely meet people from the outside for work.
+Also, the business plans I created on my computer projected hundreds of billions in sales, but just tweaking the parameters slightly would cause fluctuations of tens of billions.
 It felt like playing with numbers, and I had no sense of its reality.

-In contrast, working at a mountain hut is a constant series of realities.
-When people hear "mountain hut," many imagine a pension or a resort hotel, but it is not that easy.
-We currently operate five huts, but the main one is located at an altitude of 3,000 meters—a facility built on a rocky ridge like a fortress.
+In comparison, work at a mountain hut is a series of realities.
+When people hear "mountain hut," many seem to associate it with a pension or a resort hotel, but it is not that easy.
+We currently operate five mountain huts, but the main hut is located at an altitude of 3,000 meters, a facility built on a rocky cliff like a fortress.
 Naturally, there is no infrastructure; we collect and use rainwater, generate our own electricity, and transport all supplies by helicopter.

-Our main job is to welcome, entertain, and accommodate climbers.
-During the peak summer season, we sometimes see over 500 climbers a day, but in winter, the huts are covered in snow and cannot operate.
-Therefore, the season begins in spring by digging the hut out of the snow, preparing the facilities, and welcoming guests.
-Then, in autumn, we perform the closing operations, and the season ends.
-The mountains show us a different face each season, and we live our lives alongside nature every day.
+The main job is to welcome, entertain, and accommodate climbers.
+During the peak summer season, more than 500 climbers may visit in a single day, but in winter, the huts are covered in snow and cannot operate.
+Therefore, the season begins in the spring by digging the hut out of the snow, preparing the facilities, and welcoming guests.
+The season ends in the autumn with the work of closing the hut.
+The mountains show a different face each season, and we live our daily lives alongside nature.

-Living in the city, it is difficult to feel the changing of the seasons firsthand.
-Nature is beautiful, but it can also be a threat, sometimes making you feel that your life is in danger.
-That is precisely why the mountains are interesting.
+When living in the city, it is difficult to feel the changing of the seasons firsthand.
+Nature is beautiful, but it can also be a threat, and there are times when you feel your life is in danger.
+That is exactly why the mountains are interesting.
 There is probably no other job where you can feel such a sense of reality.

 *Affiliations and titles are as of the time of publication.